Dealing with Uncertainty and Managing Risk: How we can adapt Water Management Systems

 Climate Change Workshop

 The workshop featured a panel session comprising four speakers representing diverse fields of thought.
 The panel included Kim Stephens, Program Coordinator for the Water Sustainability Action Plan for British Columbia.
-He provided a water resource practitioner’s perspective.
+He provided a water resource practitioner’s perspective with a presentation titled Dealing with Uncertainty and Managing Risk: How we can adapt Water Management Systems.

 Climate Change is a Variable